Last updated on .

 There are 32 sealed and air conditioned capsules, each representing a London borough.
 They hold up to 25 people and take about 30 minutes to complete one revolution.
 It’s a great attraction for all, with panoramic views of London from all angles.

-Tickets start at £30.50 for adults 16 and over (as of September 2023), while fast track tickets start at £53 for adults 16 and over (as of September 2023).
+Standard tickets £29 for adults 16 and over, £26 for kids age 2-15, and free for kids under 2 (as of September 2024).
+Fast track tickets £44 for adults 16 and over, £41 for kids age 2-15, and free for kids under 2 (as of September 2024).
 Purchasing at the box offices is more expensive, so it’s recommended to buy your tickets online.
 Tickets are on a timed entry.
 The nearest tube stations are Waterloo, Westminster, and Embankment.

 London Bridge